Profile: Anna Leonard

 What is the next thing you want to learn about forest making?

 Anna: I am very curious to find out how Tiny Forsts will evolve during the years in the Belgian context.
-What species will work the best or will be attracted to the Tiny Forests?
+What species will work the best or what fauna will be attracted to the Tiny Forests?
 And how will they grow?